derrickreimer/sequenced/README.md

 end
 ```

-### Overriding Defaults
+### Storing the Sequential ID in a Custom Column

-If you wish to store the sequential ID in an integer column of a different
+By default, Sequenced uses the `sequential_id` column.
+If you wish to store the
-name, simply specific the column name with the `:column` option:
+sequential ID in different integer column, simply specific the column name with
+the `:column` option:

 ```ruby
 acts_as_sequenced :on => :question, :column => :custom_sequential_id
 ```

-If you omit the `:on` option, Sequenced will use a global sequence counter
-for the model type not scoped to any particular parent object.

 ## License